motttey/motttey/README.md

 Data Platform Engineer in Japan

-I'm Insered in Information Visualization, Visual Analytics and Creativity Support Systems.
+I'm Insered in Data Visualization, Visual Analytics and Creativity Support Systems.

 I'm curretly working on development of Data-Intensive Applications.